mastercomfig/mastercomfig/docs/contributing.md

 static index, fourth is the pixel shader static index, fifth is the vertex shader dynamic index and sixth is the pixel shader dynamic index.

+These files specify what shaders the game should precache, as a base.
+It also saves encountered shaders to `glshaders.cfg`, which is precached on top of the base.

 #### DX support

 Edit `dxsupport_override.cfg` and set hidden ConVars and other settings